stdarg/const-obj/README.md

         obj.beta = true;
         assert.ok(obj.beta === true);

-The above code will not throw because the property is constant and cannot be changed.
+The above code will throw because the property is constant and cannot be changed.

 # License